rk2k3/ip/docs/README.md

 - If you enter an empty command, Mip will remind you to type something.
 - If you type an invalid command, Mip will respond with:

-  > unknowncommand
+    > unknown command
     I have no idea what you are talking about...

 ---